Celtic Name: Fearn (f-yarn)

 Planet: Sun

-amethyst, azurite, carnelian,
+Crystals: Agate, amethyst, azurite, carnelian, garnet, jasper, peridot,

 Metals: Gold, brass, silver, steel, copper,

-angelica, bay, broom, chamomile, cinnamon,
+Plants: acorns, angelica, bay, broom, chamomile, cinnamon, corn, crocus, cypress, daffodil,

 dandelion, fennel, field flower, grains, goldenrod, hawthorn, heather, lavender, meadow